The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 A notification sent by an initiator and received by a listener that indicates that the initiator wants to start a connection.

-The following database links types are supported:
+The following database links are supported:

 The domain within which most client requests take place.
 It could be the domain where the client resides, or it could be a domain from which the client requests network services often.
 Default domain is also the client configuration parameter that determines what domain should be appended to unqualified network name requests.
-A name request is unqualified if it does not have a "." character within it.
+A name request is unqualified if it does not have a period (.) character within it.

 A hierarchical tree-like structure in a directory server of the distinguished names (DNs) of the entries.
+This structure is specific to x500 and LDAP.

 A process that enables many clients to connect to the same server without the need for a dedicated server process for each client.
 A dispatcher handles and directs multiple incoming network session requests to shared server processes.
-See also shared server.

 Any tree or subtree within the Domain Name System (DNS) namespace.
 Domain most commonly refers to a group of computers whose host names share a common suffix, the domain name.